Online Poker in Canada

-- During each round of bets, players can opt to ‘check, fold, call or match’ the bets.
+- During each round of bets in poker, you can opt to check, fold, call the bets.

-- Players must try to generate the best hand possible; out of the cards dealt, including the ‘community cards’.
+- You must try to generate the best poker hand possible; out of the cards dealt, including the community cards.

 - The strongest or highest ranked hand will always win